yakovlev-alexey/parcel-resolver-ts-base-url/README.md

 ### Known Issues

-- HMR support is unknown.
+- ~~HMR support is unknown.~~ Manually tested and seems to be working.
+Make sure to submit a [GitHub issue](https://github.com/yakovlev-alexey/parcel-resolver-ts-base-url/issues) if it does not work for you.
-- Resources imports using `baseUrl` or `paths` is unsupported in this resolver.
-Feel free to submit a PR.
+- ~~Resources imports using `baseUrl` or `paths` is unsupported in this resolver.
+Feel free to submit a PR.~~ Has been implemented with tests in place.

 ## Contributing

 Feel free to send any suggestions in [GitHub issues](https://github.com/yakovlev-alexey/parcel-resolver-ts-base-url/issues): comment or vote on an existing issue, open a new one or create a Pull Request with your feature.
+Please make sure to add relevant test cases.

 ## License